-He had not worked for many years and was overtly angry at the employer, his family, me and generally the world.
-He was not in any state of mind to read a book or engage in any of the tools to calm himself down.
+He hadn’t worked for many years and was overtly angry at the employer, his family, me and generally the world.
+He was’t in any state of mind to read a book or engage in any of the tools to calm himself down.
 I still worked with him for 3 months to at least stop smoking and understand some of the basic chronic pain concepts.
 His stenosis was so tight that I thought we should still proceed with surgery.

 He got worse

 I have felt that when a severe surgical problem is solved that the amount of pain relief provided would allow my patients to function enough to move forward regardless of the patient’s state of mind.
 I surgically removed the constriction around his nerves and fused him at L3-4.
 The operation went extremely well and his nerves were completely freed.
 He got worse – a lot worse.
 Although I am always clear that LBP does not improve with surgery, I was sure that his legs would improve.
 They didn’t.
 It was my first hint that chronic pain was more complicated than I thought.
 I worked with him for almost a year trying to rehab him and finally had to let go.

 Spine surgery should be performed only for an identifiable anatomic abnormality that is causing matching symptoms.
 For example, if your 5th lumbar nerve root is being compressed by a bone spur then the pain would travel down the side of your thigh and calf.
 If the pain is located in a different area, then it would not be considered a structural problem.
 Surgery performed for a specific lesion generally yields a predictably satisfactory outcome.
 With this concept in mind, I have historically recommended that if you are suffering from chronic pain and now have an additional structural problem, you should have your operation performed more quickly since your nervous system cannot tolerate the additional insult.